Self-organization of adatom adsorption structure at interaction with tip of dynamic force microscope: Effect of deformational defect of modulus

 which describes the above mentioned transition of the elastic deformation mode to the plastic one.
-It takes place at a characteristic value of the strain $\varepsilon_p$, which is smaller than $\varepsilon_s$ (otherwise plastic mode is not realized).
-Note that an expression of the type Eq.~(\ref{47}) was proposed, for the first time, by Haken \cite{Haken} describing the rigid mode of laser radiation.
-It is used \cite{zhetph,physa_soc,jam_pre} to describe the first-order phase transition, and Eq.~(\ref{47}) had contained the square of the ratio $\varepsilon /\varepsilon_p$ (so the $V$ vs $\varepsilon$ dependencies in Ref.~\cite{zhetph,physa_soc,jam_pre} and Eq.~(\ref{51}) have the even form).
-In description of the structural phase transitions of a liquid the third-order invariants, breaking the specified parity, are present \cite{Landau}.
-Therefore in study~\cite{KhYu,glass1,glass2} in approximation (\ref{47}) we used the linear term $\varepsilon /\varepsilon_p$, instead of the square one $\left (\varepsilon /\varepsilon_p\right)^2$.
-Obviously, in such case the $V$ vs $\varepsilon$ dependence is not already even.
+It takes place at a characteristic value of the strain $\varepsilon_{\mathrm{p}}$, which is smaller than $\varepsilon_s$ (otherwise plastic mode is not realized).
+Note that an expression of the type equation~(\ref{47}) was originally proposed by Haken \cite{Haken} describing the rigid mode of laser radiation.
+It is used \cite{zhetph,physa_soc,jam_pre} to describe the first-order phase transition, and equation~(\ref{47}) contained the square of the ratio $\varepsilon /\varepsilon_{\mathrm{p}}$ (so, the $V$ vs $\varepsilon$ dependencies in \cite{zhetph,physa_soc,jam_pre} and equation~(\ref{51}) have an even form).
+In the description of structural phase transitions of a liquid, the third-order invariants, breaking the specified parity, are present \cite{Landau}.
+Therefore, in the study~\cite{KhYu,glass1,glass2}, in the approximation (\ref{47}), we used the linear term $\varepsilon /\varepsilon_{\mathrm{p}}$, instead of the square term $\left (\varepsilon /\varepsilon_{\mathrm{p}}\right)^2$.
+Obviously, in this case, the $V$ vs $\varepsilon$ dependence is already uneven.